 We begin each model year by bringing in the top-tier televisions from each of the major brands, including Samsung, Sony, LG, and Panasonic.
 These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing context among the competitors.

 We begin testing by setting up each TV in a completely dark room and adjusting its picture settings using tools and methods readily available to consumers — just like you might do at home.
 From there, we use a series of test patterns and familiar content, from streaming services to Ultra HD Blu-ray to over-the-air (OTA) TV, to judge each TV’s performance characteristics, including color production, motion resolution, black levels, backlight influence, brightness, HDR quality, and detail resolution.

 Once we’ve analyzed a TV’s picture quality, we move on to elements that affect the user experience, including each set’s smart TV interface, user settings interface, remote control, external device recognition and control, and other essential touchpoints.

-In short, we make a thorough evaluation to determine not only which TVs offer the best picture quality, but those which offer the best overall user experience.
+In short, we make a thorough evaluation to determine not only which TVs offer the best picture quality, but those that offer the best overall user experience.
 After all, you’ll be living with your new TV for years to come, and using it should be a joy, not a pain.